Penola, South Australia: History

-Mary McKillop
+Mary MacKillop

-Mary McKillop was a Roman Catholic nun, who beatified on 19 January 1995 at Randwick Racecourse, Sydney, in a Mass celebrated by Pope John Paul II; and became the first Australian to be named as a saint in 2010.
-In 1866 McKillop and Julian Tenison Woods established a Catholic school, St. Joseph's School, and developed the Woods/MacKillop Catholic education system in Australia, They also established in Penola a congregation of religious sisters, the Sisters of St Joseph of the Sacred Heart.
+Mary MacKillop was a Roman Catholic nun, who was beatified on 19 January 1995 at Randwick Racecourse, Sydney, in a Mass celebrated by Pope John Paul II; and became the first Australian to be named as a saint in 2010.
+In 1866 MacKillop and Julian Tenison Woods established a Catholic school, St Joseph's School, and developed the Woods/MacKillop Catholic education system in Australia, They also established in Penola a congregation of religious sisters, the Sisters of St Joseph of the Sacred Heart.
 Also known as the "Josephites" or "Brown Joeys", they continue to work with the poor and needy communities throughout the world today.

 Railways

 Penola was on the Mount Gambier to Wolseley railway line, which opened in 1887, until its closure to freight on 12 April 1995 and then to Limestone Coast Railway tourist passengers on 1 July 2006.

 Heritage listings

 Penola has a number of heritage-listed sites, including: